-Lake Manyara Safari Ideas
+Lake Manyara National Park

-Whichever direction you approach the hauntingly beautiful Lake, the first view of your Lake Manyara safari is spectacular.
-From the east, the sheer red cliffs of the Rift Valley wall rise several hundred metres to form an impressive backdrop to this soda lake.
-From the west on top of the escarpment, the park lies far below.
-With a long green strip of water that glistens in the sunlight.
+From whichever way you approach this hauntingly beautiful soda lake, your first view of Lake Manyara is spectacular.
+From the east, the sheer red cliffs of the Rift Valley wall rise several hundred metres to form an impressive backdrop.
+But from the west on the top of the escarpment, the park lies far below – a long green strip of water glistening in the sunlight.

-Indeed with 380 species recorded, a Lake Manyara safari promises one of the most rewarding birdwatching experiences in Tanzania.
-Herons, egrets, spoonbills and other waders are found on the water’s edge and in the floodplains.
-The evergreen forests close to the escarpment offer rewarding sightings of silver-cheeked hornbills, crowned eagles and the comical guinea owl.
+Indeed with 380 species recorded, a Lake Manyara safari is one of the most rewarding bird-watching experiences in Tanzania.
+Sometimes pink-tinged with the wings of flamingos, Lake Manyara is home to pelicans and many other aquatic bird species.
+Here you’ll see herons, egrets, spoonbills and other waders.
+Plus the evergreen forests close to the escarpment give rewarding sightings of silver-cheeked hornbills, crowned eagles and even the comical guinea owl.

-Sometimes pink-tinged with the wings of migratory flamingos, Lake Manyara is home to pelicans and many other aquatic bird species.
-The lake with its Rift Valley panorama is featured in the film Out of Africa.
-It’s the famous scene when the two lovers fly in a small plane.
-The rest of the reserve is a fascinating mix of vegetation.
-Open savanna, lakeshore and forest with shady glades and fresh water streams.
+The lake, with its Rift Valley panorama, was in the film Out of Africa.
+(Remember the famous scene when the two lovers fly over the escarpment in a small plane?)
+Whilst the rest of the reserve is a fascinating mix of vegetation.
+Open savanna and lakeshore mix with shady forest glades and fresh water streams.

 Best time to visit Lake Manyara?